 I like this approach.
 By starting with the items bought most frequently, Tesco will not only help lessen food waste, it will help those consumers who pay attention to the store’s tips to save money.
 By now, we’re all familiar with crazy amount of money that’s wasted when food gets thrown out.
-Here in the U.S., it’s not unusual for people to throw away 40 percent of the food
+Here in the U.S., it’s not unusual for people to throw away 40 percent of the food they bring home.

 Would you use tips from your grocery store to help you lessen the food waste in your own home?